 - Disability insurance

 - Maternity leave

 HR managers field questions related to these benefits as part of the job.
 HR leaders must not only have a good grasp of company policy, they must understand the particulars of complex documents such as 401(k)s and medical insurance.
 This is one reason why MBA programs in HR development include financing, accounting and general business courses.

 The work of HR managers does not end when a worker is hired.
 Beyond providing factual answers, HR leaders often give advice based on their experience and training.
 Many employees seek guidance to map out their careers.
 An entry-level accountant who one day wants to be CFO may be told that he needs to earn a CPA or MPA, for example.
 HR managers are often tasked with giving and storing performance records for all employees.

 HR managers are responsible for orienting new employees and ensuring the continual training of workers.
 If a CEO chooses to implement a new policy for reporting sexual harassment, HR managers will be tasked with explaining the policy to ensure compliance.
 One HR specialty, employee education consultant, focuses exclusively on training staff.
-A CNN Money survey reported that 60 percent of these freelance teachers described their job as "stress-free."

 During collective bargaining sessions, HR managers explain employee benefits to both sides of the dispute.
 Because HR managers daily interact with low-level employees, upper management often relies on HR leaders for advice on changes to compensation and benefits packages.

 Some businesses have anonymous tip lines or specific representatives tasked with hearing complaints about unethical behavior.
 HR departments are responsible for ensuring that valid complaints are investigated.